bassamelobeid/flutter-deriv-api/README.md

 # METHODS - Boolean checks

-## is\_spread

-Returns true if this is a spread contract - due to be removed.

-## is\_legacy

-True for obsolete contract types, see [BOM::Product::Contract::Invalid](https://metacpan.org/pod/BOM::Product::Contract::Invalid).

-## is\_expired
+## is\_after\_expiry

-Returns true if this contract is expired.

-It is expired only if it passes the expiry time time and has valid exit tick.
+This check if the contract already passes the expiry times

-## is\_settleable

-Returns true if the contract is settleable.

-To be able to settle, it need pass the settlement time and has valid exit tick
+For tick expiry contract, there is no expiry time, so it will check again the exit tick For other contracts, it will check the remaining time of the contract to expiry.

 ## is\_after\_settlement